Why parents truly love to watch their children sleep: A risk worth taking

 Here is the truth:

 Then you finally reach the real reason you are there.
 The real miracle: Life.
-This softly breathing (or in some cases, softly snoring) little body came from you.
-You made him.
-You were somehow, in some way, given the ability to actually create life.
+This softly breathing (or in some cases, softly snoring) little body is here because of you.
+You give him life.
+You were somehow, in some way, given the ability to sustain - nurture - life.
 And an incredibly complex being at that.
-Whether you believe in God or not, you know that he is a gift for whom you can never be thankful enough.
+Whether you believe in God or not, you know that this child is a gift for whom you can never be thankful enough.

 You sneak quietly back through the room and slowly, unwillingly, close the door behind you.
 Even if it only lasts for a few moments, your heart has been filled to overflowing and the smile you wear is one of the most genuine smiles of your life.
 You are once again reminded of what is truly important in life.
 And we all need that reminder as often as possible.